 2018 Theme: Practice Makes Progress

-Here are some thoughts from them about the theme to help you get started:
+Here are some thoughts from them about the theme:

 “Practice Makes Progress is setting goals, and thinking about what I CAN do.”